huirad/sec/schsm/NitrokeyHSM_PKI.md

 On my OpenSUSE Leap 15.2 installation, this works already - probably because the PKCS#11 engine and library are installed in some default directories.

-If you need or want to have the configuration more explicit, then use something like this as this `hsm.conf`
+If you need or want to have the configuration more explicit, then use something like this as this `hsm.conf`:

     # PKCS11 engine config
     openssl_conf = openssl_def